dask/dask/docs/source/custom-collections.rst

   counterparts
 - ``persist``: convert one or more dask collections into equivalent dask collections with their results already computed and cached in memory.
+- ``optimize``: convert one or more dask collections into equivalent dask collections sharing one large optimized graph.
 - ``visualize``: given one or more dask collections, draw out the graph that would be passed to the scheduler during a call to ``compute`` or ``persist``